.......and when those dark eyes peer at you from the screen........

 Here is another film to add to the best six Spanish films of all times:

-A well-deserved classic of the times I cannot remember Bogart ever making a film in which he had to interpret a character - except in "African Queen", now a classic in the world of cinema.
+I cannot remember Bogart ever making a film in which he had to interpret a character - except in "African Queen", now a classic in the world of cinema.
 And the chemistry between him and Katherine Hepburn comes off just so well.
 Maybe I have seen this film four or five times, and no doubt I will see it again.

 The beautiful photography along the great river, plays in so well with the story-line, as the development of C.S.
 Forester's characters take shape.
 Indeed, I think Forester must have been charmed by the film.
 As you will be charmed by many of his novels - all good reading.
 How a film with essentially only two actors can hold your attention with so much fascination, beggars belief, but this odd coupling does so with great success.